apache/struts-site/source/core-developers/type-conversion.md

 converted back to a Point once again.

 In some situations you may wish to apply a type converter globally.
-This can be done by editing the file `xwork-conversion.properties` in the root of your class path (typically WEB-INF/classes) and providing a property in the form of the class name of the object you wish to convert on the left hand side and the class name of the type converter on the right hand side.
+This can be done by editing the file `struts-conversion.properties` or `xwork-conversion.properties` (deprecated) in the root of your class path (typically WEB-INF/classes) and providing a  property in the form of the class name of the object you wish to convert on the left hand side and the class name of  the type converter on the right hand side.
 For example, providing a type converter for all Point objects would mean adding the following entry:

 ```
 com.acme.Point = com.acme.PointConverter